Neo-Nazism: Germany

 Following the failure of the National Democratic Party of Germany in the election of 1969, small groups committed to the revival of Nazi ideology began to emerge in Germany.
 The NPD splintered, giving rise to paramilitary Wehrsportgruppe.
 These groups attempted to organize under a national umbrella organization, the Action Front of National Socialists/National Activists.
 Neo-Nazi movements in East Germany began as a rebellion against the Communist regime; the banning of Nazi symbols helped neo-Nazism to develop as an anti-authoritarian youth movement.
 Mail order networks developed to send illegal Nazi-themed music cassettes and merchandise to Germany.

 Turks in Germany have been victims of neo-Nazi violence on several occasions.
 In 1992, two young girls were killed in the Mölln arson attack along with their grandmother; nine others were injured.
 In 1993, five Turks were killed in the Solingen arson attack.
 In response to the fire Turkish youth in Solingen rioted chanting "Nazis out!" and "We want Nazi blood".
 In other parts of Germany police had to intervene to protect skinheads from assault.
 The Hoyerswerda riots and Rostock-Lichtenhagen riots targeting migrants and ethnic minorities living in Germany also took place during the 1990s.

-Between 2000 and 2007, eight Turkish immigrants, one Greek and a German policewoman were murdered by the neo-Nazi National Socialist Underground.
+Between 2000 and 2007, eight Turkish immigrants, one Greek German and a German policewoman were murdered by the neo-Nazi National Socialist Underground.
 The NSU has its roots in the former East German area of Thuringia, which The Guardian identified as "one of the heartlands of Germany's radical right".
 The German intelligence services have been criticized for extravagant distributions of cash to informants within the far-right movement.
 Tino Brandt publicly boasted on television that he had received around €100,000 in funding from the German state.
 Though Brandt did not give the state "useful information", the funding supported recruitment efforts in Thuringia during the early 1990s.
 (Brandt was eventually sentenced to five and a half years in prison on for 66 counts of child prostitution and child sexual abuse).